-1 to prepare an annual report to the ITU Council with the appropriate input from Member States, Sector Members, the three Sectors and the General Secretariat, that provides a comprehensive summary both of the activities that ITU is already undertaking in regard to IP-based networks and any changes thereto, including the development of NGNs and future networks, and of the roles and activities of other relevant international organizations, describing their involvement in IP-based network issues; the report shall indicate the degree of cooperation between ITU and these organizations, drawing the required information wherever possible from existing sources, and containing concrete proposals on improving ITU activities and such cooperation, and shall be distributed widely among the Member States and Sector Members, the advisory groups of the three Sectors and other groups involved one month before the Council session;
+1 to prepare an annual report to the ITU Council with the appropriate input from Member States, Sector Members, the three Sectors and the General Secretariat, that provides a comprehensive summary both of the activities that ITU is already undertaking in regard to IP-based networks and any changes thereto, including the development and deployment of NGNs and future networks, and of the roles and activities of other relevant international organizations, describing their involvement in IP-based network issues; the report shall indicate the degree of cooperation between ITU and these organizations, drawing the required information wherever possible from existing sources, and containing concrete proposals on improving ITU activities and such cooperation, and shall be distributed widely among the Member States and Sector Members, the advisory groups of the three Sectors and other groups involved one month before the Council session;

+2 to present a draft of the report referred to in instructs the Secretary General 1 to an open meeting of the Council Working Group (Internet) for comment and discussion by all stakeholders and to take account of their comments in preparing his final report to Council;

-2 based on this report, to continue collaborative activities related to IP-based networks, especially those related to the implementation of the relevant outcomes of the two phases of WSIS (Geneva, 2003 and Tunis, 2005), and to consider the WSIS+10 Statement on the Implementation of WSIS Outcomes adopted at the ITU-coordinated High-Level Event;
+3 to continue collaborative activities related to IP-based networks, especially those related to the implementation of the relevant outcomes of the two phases of WSIS (Geneva, 2003 and Tunis, 2005), and to consider UNGA Resolution 70/125, adopted by the General Assembly as the outcome document of its overall review of the implementation of WSIS outcomes;

-3 to submit a report, based on input from Member States and Sector Members, to the Council, for its consideration, on the need to convene the sixth WTPF at an appropriate time pursuant to Resolution 2 (Rev. Busan, 2014) of this conference,
+4 to continue to raise awareness of the critical importance for sustainable development of affordable connectivity to IP-based networks, including to the United Nations High-level Political Forum on Sustainable Development,

 instructs the Director of the Telecommunication Development Bureau

-to provide capacity building to developing countries, including LDCs, SIDS and LLDCs, in order to connect the unconnected, including through provision of the necessary assistance by the ITU regional offices to achieve this goal,
+to provide capacity building to developing countries, including LDCs, SIDS and LLDCs, in order to connect the unconnected, including through provision of the necessary assistance by the ITU regional offices to achieve this goal, including through collaboration and cooperation with entities and organisations with responsibilities in relation to IP-based networks,

-invites the Council

-to consider the report referred to in instructs the Secretary-General 3, take into account comments, if any, made by the advisory groups of the three Sectors through their respective Bureau Directors on implementation of this resolution, and take necessary action, as appropriate,

 invites Member States and Sector Members

 1 to participate in, and follow the progress of, the current work of the Sectors of the Union;

-2 to increase awareness at national, regional and international level among all interested non-governmental parties and to facilitate their participation in relevant ITU activities, and in any other relevant activities emanating from the Geneva (2003) and Tunis (2005) phases of WSIS.
+2 to increase awareness at national, regional and international level among all interested non-governmental parties and to facilitate their participation in relevant activities of the ITU and other organisations with responsibilities in relation to IP-based networks, and in any other relevant activities emanating from the Geneva (2003) and Tunis (2005) phases of WSIS;

+3 to raise awareness of the critical importance for sustainable development of affordable connectivity to IP-based networks for sustainable development, including to the United Nations High-level Political Forum on Sustainable Development.

 Reasons: to update the resolution, promote cooperation and sustainable development and strengthen the support that the ITU can provide to Member Sates.